wp-plugins/vupango/readme.txt

 == Description ==

 VuPango is an exciting step in the democratization of media, giving you remote video connectivity that once only belonged to mammoth corporations.
-VuPango lets you add multiple simultaneous live streams of video to your Blog.
+VuPango lets you add multiple simultaneous live streams of video to your blog.
 These videos can come from web cams or from cell phones anywhere in the world, with the video locations shown on a Google map.
 The videos are automatically arranged in a grid in the format of your choosing.
 There is also automatic implementation for twitter.
 This plugin is ideal for artists, performers, activists or anyone who wants to create a synchronous event from worldwide locations with live video.
 Join the revolution.

 == Installation ==